Analysis | What the Metaverse Is, Who’s in It and Why It Matters

-It’s hard to describe because it doesn’t truly exist yet.
 It may be easier to grasp the concept by first saying what it isn’t: It’s not a single product, it’s not a game, and it’s not being created by one company.
 Rather, it’s akin to a 3D world wide web, where businesses, information and communication tools are immersive and interoperable.
 In a way it’s a digital facsimile of how we live in the physical world.
 Just as you might create a document in Microsoft Word and send it via Gmail to a colleague to read on an iPad, items in the metaverse should be able to move across an ecosystem of competing products, holding their value and function.
-A piece of virtual art bought as a “non-fungible token” from Company A, say, should be displayable on the digital wall of a house in a game made by Company B.
+An original piece of digital art bought as a non-fungible token, or NFT, from Company A, say, should be displayable on the virtual wall of a house in a game made by Company B.

 2. What would you do there?

 Work and play.
-For example, “Jane” creates a 3D avatar within Facebook or Microsoft Teams and uses it in virtual meetings.
-After work, she attends a virtual music show with friends and their avatars appear among the hundreds of little heads in the audience.
-The music finishes and the band says “don’t forget to buy a T-shirt!”
-Jane browses the designs at a virtual stall just as she would on Amazon, Asos or Taobao today, pays for one with cryptocurrency and wears it at the next day’s virtual meeting.
-A colleague asks to borrow it for his daughter to use that evening inside a Roblox game, and she lends it to him easily.
+For example, “Jane” creates a 3D avatar -- a digital representation of herself -- within Facebook or Microsoft Teams and uses it in virtual office meetings.
+After work, she has tickets to a virtual concert with friends and all their avatars appear among the hundreds of heads in the audience.
+The music finishes and the band says, “Don’t forget to buy a T-shirt!”
+Jane browses the designs at a stall just as she would on Amazon, Asos or Taobao today, pays for one with cryptocurrency and wears it at the virtual office the next day.
+A colleague asks to borrow it for his daughter to use that evening in a Roblox game, and she lends it to him.
 This simple scenario involves corporate communication tools, live-event streaming, e-commerce and sharing something of value.
 But it only works if each provider builds its system in a way that makes assets such as avatars and shirts compatible and transferable.

 3. Who’s in the game?

-Mark Zuckerberg sees so much promise in the metaverse that he renamed the company he founded for it, and it’s been a factor behind Facebook’s investments in recent years in products such as the Oculus virtual-reality headset.
-Computer-graphics chipmaker Nvidia Corp. wants its Omniverse platform to power some of the underlying framework, as does software-maker Unity Software.
+Zuckerberg, for one.
+His company in 2021 planned to invest $10 billion in Reality Labs, the Meta division that makes hardware such as virtual-reality headsets.
+A version of Microsoft Teams planned for 2022 will allow avatars to share PowerPoint or Excel files.
+Computer-graphics chipmaker Nvidia Corp. wants its Omniverse platform to power some of the underlying framework for the metaverse, as does software-maker Unity Software.
 Video-game developers such as Roblox Corp. and producers including Epic Games Inc. and Microsoft Corp. all want a piece of the pie.
 Roblox is also in China through a joint venture with Tencent Holdings Ltd., which launched a parallel platform that follows rules set by the Chinese government’s censors.
-Tencent also has registered a slew of metaverse-related trademarks for its own social app QQ.
+Tencent also has registered a slew of metaverse-related trademarks for its own multi-purpose app QQ.
 TikTok-owner ByteDance Ltd. has plowed money into VR headset maker Pico and mobile game maker Reworld.
+Some mobile carriers are already creating their own metaverse platforms.
 There are even specialist consultancies such as U.K.-based Dubit to help companies move into the metaverse.
 And don’t forget payment providers and cryptocurrencies -- someone’s going to need to facilitate those cross-virtual-border transactions.

-The metaverse won’t reach its full potential -- millions of people accessing and living in the virtual world anywhere, at any time -- without ultrafast, low-latency internet.
-Case in point is the online world Second Life, which came out before smartphones caught on and lost its appeal in part because it couldn’t provide real-time, on-the-go interactions.
-Today’s fourth-generation (4G) connections can just about support multiplayer apps like Fortnite, but can’t handle hundreds of concurrent streams of time-sensitive data.
-This is why mobile carriers around the world are spending billions of dollars to build 5G networks.
-They may need even 6G to take it further.
-The same is true at home and in the office, where bigger screens drain more bandwidth, favoring fiber optic connections wired directly into premises.
+The metaverse won’t reach its full potential -- millions of people accessing and living in the virtual world anywhere, at any time -- without ultrafast internet.
+Case in point is the online world Second Life, which came out in 2003, before smartphones caught on, and lost its appeal in part because it couldn’t provide real-time, on-the-go interactions.
+Today’s fourth-generation (4G) connections can just about support multiplayer games like Fortnite, but can’t handle hundreds of concurrent streams of time-sensitive data.
+That’s why mobile carriers around the world are spending billions of dollars to build 5G networks.
+To go further they may even need 6G, which while still years away could be up to 100 times faster.
+At home and in the office, the need for speed favors fiber optic connections wired directly into the premises.

 5. What’s at stake?